Strawberry Matcha Freezer Cups layered with creamy green matcha and fresh strawberry filling on a marble surface

 Because these freezer cups require no baking, the process stays relaxed and predictable.
 There’s no oven to watch and no timing stress involved.

 Most importantly, the cups freeze evenly and hold their shape, giving you consistent, make-ahead treats every single time.
+If you're refining your at-home setup, the right tools can improve consistency ( see what matcha tools you actually need).

 Ingredients for strawberry matcha freezer cups including fresh strawberries, matcha powder, yogurt, and white chocolate